 Publishing Profits Podcast

-We’d be remiss if we didn’t mention Publishing Profits Podcast, the brainchild of TCK’s own Tom Corson-Knowles!
-Each week, Tom interviews the publishing industry’s best authors, publishers, editors, literary agents, marketers, and attorneys, who share their insights into the wild world of modern publishing.
+We’d be remiss if we didn’t mention the weekly Publishing Profits Podcast, the brainchild of TCK’s own Tom Corson-Knowles!
+Each week, Tom interviews special guests, including the publishing industry’s bestsellers, publishers, editors, literary agents, marketers, and attorneys, who share their insights into the wild world of modern publishing.
 All types of publishing experiences are represented, from self-publishing to small press and indie publishing to traditional publishing.

 If you want to sell more books and take your author career to the next level, Publishing Profits is the podcast for you!